ShiCho489/datastructures-algoCpp/lecture2/activity2/README.md

 - Why is Algorithm Analysis Important?
 Algorithm analysis refers to the analysis of the complexity of different algorithms and finding the most efficient algorithm to solve the problem at hand.
 It is important to decide to choose an algorithm that is more efficient and runs faster.
+Analysis of algorithms is the determination of the amount of time and space resources required to execute it.
+    -To predict the behavior of an algorithm without implementing it on a specific computer.
+    -It is much more convenient to have simple measures for the efficiency of an algorithm than to implement the algorithm and test the efficiency every time a certain parameter in the underlying computer system changes.
+    -It is impossible to predict the exact behavior of an algorithm.
+There are too many influencing factors.
+    -The analysis is thus only an approximation; it is not perfect.
+    More importantly, by analyzing different algorithms, we can compare them to determine the best one for our purpose.
 - Explain the Big $O$ notation
 Big-O notation signifies the relationship between the input to the algorithm and the steps required to execute the algorithm.
 It is denoted by a big "O" followed by an opening and closing parenthesis.
 Inside the parenthesis, the relationship between the input and the steps taken by the algorithm is presented using "n".
 - Compare `Linear`, `Logarithmic`, `Quadratic` and `Constant` complexities.